TranDangKhoi/react-18/README.md

 };
 ```

-Yeah easy, we will use `forwardRef` to send the ref back to the `Form component`
+Yeah easy, we will use `forwardRef` to send the ref back to the `Form component`.

 ```jsx
 // passing in props and ref